Entrepreneur, 13, gets Intel funding for low-cost Braille printer

 That's young, even by the standards of Silicon Valley, where many venture capitalists unapologetically prefer to fund youth over experience.

 Young entrepreneurs usually have reached at least their mid-teens when they hit it big.
-Nick D'Aloisio, founder of online news aggregator Summly, was 17 when Yahoo bought his company last year for $30 million (18.87 million pounds).
+Nick D'Aloisio, founder of online news aggregator Summly, was 17 when Yahoo bought his company last year for $30 million.

 Brothers John and Patrick Collison, behind payments service Stripe, were 16 and 19 when they sold an earlier business to a Canadian company for $5 million.